ufowam/pairit/README.md

 We would have to wait about 5 more hours to get the results of the hackathon, because there were so many other teams left to pitch.
 The announcement came late in the evening of the second day of the hackathon.

-We ended up coming in the top 5 which exceeded our expectations!
-Had we known that we had a chance we may have prepared more and had a larger team since the top 2 teams got to go to Silicon Valley and are incubated with lots investments. :)
+We ended up coming in the top 5 which exceeded our expectations.
+Had we known that we had a chance we may have prepared more and had a larger team since the top 2 teams got to go to Silicon Valley and are then incubated with lots investments.
+You can see PairIt briefly mentioned in the prize section at http://torontoangelhack.eventbrite.com/.

 Warning
 -----
-None of us had any experience in Node but we thought it would be exciting to learn something new as we go.
+None of us had any experience in Node or any of the technologies used but we thought it would be exciting to learn something new as we go.
 Combine this with the extreme time constraints and the pressure of a hackathon to create your product in 24 hrs and you have a recipe for dirty code!
 So I warn you, some of the code is inefficient and just plain ugly; many sacrifices needed to be made for immediate gains and anyone who wants to look at the code will may find it painful to read.